 OpSmart Technology's business architecture is shown in the figure above.
-Our primary business model is to collect data through our own devices, explore value in the data, and then apply the data to our business.
+Our primary business model is to use our own devices to explore value in the data, and then apply the data to our business.

 On the data application layer, we connected online and offline behavioral data for user profiling to provide more efficient and precise advertisement targeting including SSP, DSP, DMP and RTB.
 We also worked with the Ministry of Public Security to eliminate public network security threats.

 OpSmart Technology's big data and advertising platforms also offer technical capabilities for enterprises to help them establish their own big data platforms and improve their operation management efficiency with a wealth of quantitative data.